|

 Roger Perrin domaine had been run by Luc Perrin.
 Sadly, Luc had been battling

-cancer the past couple of years and passed away in August of 2010.
+cancer and passed away in August of 2010.

 good.
 They began bottling wine in the 1969 vintage, but the Perrins have